 Repton Fry Campus is the Junior and Senior School for Repton Abu Dhabi.
 The school is effectively a 'through school' on two campuses: Repton Foundation School (Rose Campus) caters for children from Foundation Stage to Year 1.

 Average class sizes are 20 students with a maximum of 24 planned.
-24 in a class is perhaps higher than a typical premium school where we would expect to see a absolute maximum class size of 20.
+24 in a class is perhaps higher than a typical premium school where we would expect to see a absolute maximum class size of 22.
 However, it is likely to be sometime before these numbers are reached in all year groups.

 In line with the policy of the longer established Foundation school, almost all staff are recruited from the UK (with the exception of specialist language teachers) and are required to have appropriate teaching qualifications plus experience without exception.
-The mix of student nationalities is somewhat broader; UAE nationals represent the largest single group at 19%, UK nationals follow at 10%, whilst Indian (8%), US (7%) and Canadian (5%) passport holders are among the other larger nationality groups.
-Overall, over 70 nationalities are represented within the school.
-There is a slightly larger male (57%) than female ratio (43%).

 Two members of the governing body of Repton UK are permanent members of the Repton Abu Dhabi board, with the aim of ensuring the greatest possible coherence between the two schools at all levels.
 There have been student exchanges between the UK school and Repton Dubai, and plans are underway for joint sports tours and trips.
 Similar plans are under discussion for Repton Abu Dhabi.
 Common in-service training initiatives for teachers are being developed and there is a regular interchange of ideas between staff in the three schools.